Oliver Jumpertz

 // No need to access the post property directly

 // anymore.
-The compiler infers a call to
+The call to as_ref is used within the function called,

 notify(&video_guide);